 Here's some quick listening tips for you.
-Remember, for more advice you can download our free guide, and check out our user FAQ.
+Remember, for more advice, you can download our free guide and check out our user FAQ.

 You do need headphones for binaural beats to be effective.
-This is because you need the left and right signal close to your ears to stimulate brain and create the effect.
+This is because you need the left and right signal close to your ears to stimulate the brain and create the effect.

 To get the most out of your listening experience, we recommend using closed-back headphones.

 This type of headphone blocks out external distraction and gives you an “in-head” sound experience, without the need to turn the volume up past a comfortable level.

 Open-back headphones are fine, but if you want to feel more isolated then closed-back are the better choice.
 You don't need to spend a fortune, though.
 The majority of headphones will be just fine.

 As noted previously, you don't need the volume to be loud.
 Your brain will respond to the vibrations of the frequencies at a very low volume.

 Set the volume to a comfortable level, whereby the sound feels soothing.